All Episodes

 Jimmy Carter has accused Obama of being a wimp on ISIS.

-He waited way too long.
+He says he waited way too long.

-Just waited way too.
+Just waited way too long.

 He's criticizing Obama's Middle East policy.

-He said we waited too long.
+He said, we waited too long.

-We let the Islamic State build up its money, its capability and strength and weapons while it was still in Syria.
+We let the Islamic State build up its money, its capability, and strength and weapons while it was still in Syria.

 And then when ISIL moved into Iraq, the Sunni Muslims didn't object to their being there, and about a third of the territory in Iraq was abandoned.